 Red Flag Alert is a business intelligence tool that provides data on every company in the UK.
 The product was first introduced in 2003 by business rescue firm Begbies Traynor.

-Business owners use this intelligence to help make better, more informed decisions to avoid risk and grow their company.
-It’s an indispensable tool for sales, risk management and compliance.
+Business owners use this client risk assessment tool to help make better, more informed decisions to avoid risk and grow their company.

 Red Flag Alert provides: